matt-stj/rails_engine/README.md

 # RailsEngine

 A Rails project to act as a simulation of an online merchant database with vendors, items, invoices, customers, and transactions.
-I built 25+ JSON API endpoints to display information from the database and built Active Record + SQL queries to provide a layer of business intelligence for each endpoint.
+25+ JSON API endpoints built on Active Record + SQL queries to serve up a layer of business intelligence for each endpoint.

 [Sample App (limited functionality)](https://rails-engine-demo.herokuapp.com/)